Osage Hills

-The Osage Hills is a hilly area in Oklahoma, commonly known as The Osage.
-The name refers to the broad rolling hills and rolling tallgrass prairie and Cross Timbers encompassing Osage County and surrounding areas, including portions of Mayes, Tulsa, Washington and Kay Counties.
-The Osage is the southern extension of the Flint Hills of Kansas.
+The Osage Hills is a hilly area in Oklahoma, commonly known as The Osage which refers to its association with the Osage Indian (Native American) tribe.
+The Osage is characterized by broad rolling hills, tallgrass prairie, and the Cross Timbers encompassing Osage County and surrounding areas, including portions of Tulsa, Washington and Kay Counties.
+It is the southern extension of the Flint Hills of Kansas and is part of a larger physiographic region called the Osage Plains.

-The Osage
+Geography

-The Osage contains some of the largest remaining remnants of the tallgrass prairie that covered much of the Great Plains (see Tallgrass Prairie Preserve).
-Kansans generally refer to the northern portion of this same prairie system as the Flint Hills.
+The Osage contains some of the largest remaining remnants of the tallgrass prairie that covered much of the Great Plains.
+Kansans refer to the northern portion of this same prairie system as the Flint Hills.